visualpharm/Lunacy/docs/index.md

    <strong> What should I do if I can not find an icon that I need? </strong>
  </summary>

 You may send us a [request](https://icons8.com/request-icon/) to draw any icon you actually need.
 It’s completely free.
 We try to do our the best to make our service comprehensive.
 However we do prioritise the requests which have the highest demand.
-You even may ask your friends, relatives and any community members to vote for your requested icon in order put your request on the very top of the queue.
+Be creative, ask your friends, relatives and any community members to vote for your requested icon in order to put your request higher on the queue.

+Alternatively there is a paid fast option too, [$50 per icon, up to 20 icons a day](https://icons8.com/request-icon/custom/)

  </details>
 </li>